mricon/lce-talk/talk.rst

     recent`` for recent problems and ``-ts today`` for anything older than 10 minutes.

-    The primary benefit of using ausearch vs. looking directly at files in ``/var/log/audit`` is human-friendly time formats instead of timestamps, and other handy visual cues.
+    The primary benefits of using ausearch vs. looking directly at files in ``/var/log/audit`` are human-friendly time formats instead of timestamps, ability to only look at denials vs. all other audit messages, and handy visual cues.

   audit2why
     If you've received an AVC and need help understanding why it's